bisectracky/OnChainCTMS/README.md

-# MetisCTMS
+# OnChainCTMS
-Metis + Clinical Trial Management SaaS
+Blockchain + Clinical Trial Management SaaS

 ## Overview
-Metis L2 and  LazAI’s Alith framework can significantly enhance clinical trial SaaS software by addressing key pain points in the industry like data integrity, transparency, patient consent, and traceability.
+Integrating NERO Chain with a Clinical Trial Management System (CTMS) involves connecting the blockchain’s innovative features—like flexible gas fees, token utility, and account abstraction—to enhance transparency, auditability, and compliance in clinical research processes.
+NERO's framework can significantly enhance clinical trial SaaS software by addressing key pain points in the industry like data integrity, transparency, patient consent, and traceability.

 ## Features
-- **Real-time AI Analysis**: ML models predict data nonconformant and potential protocol deviation.
-- **Metis L2 Integration**: Low fees enable frequent, cost-effective data logging.
+- **NERO L2 Integration**: Low fees enable frequent, cost-effective data logging.
-- **Data Provenance and Integrity**: Data hashes (not the raw data itself) can be written to LazAI to ensure it hasn't been altered.
+- **Data Provenance and Integrity**: Data hashes (not the raw data itself) can be written to NERO to ensure it hasn't been altered.
-- **Immutable Audit Trails**: Each change or data entry can be timestamped and recorded on-chain via LazAI.
+- **Immutable Audit Trails**: Each change or data entry can be timestamped and recorded on-chain via NERO.
 This creates a tamper-proof audit trail—perfect for regulatory compliance.
 - **Token-Based Incentives**: 1.
 Problem Identification => Patient retention and engagement in long trials is tough; 2.
 Blockchain Solution => Tokens or NFTs could reward patient milestones (e.g., completed visits, reporting side effects); 3.
 Patient Benefits => Creating a gamified experience with optional off-chain redeemable value.
 - **Transparent Randomization & Blinding**: Bias in randomization and unblinding can skew trial results, compromising the scientific validity of clinical studies.
 Randomization logic encoded in smart contracts ensures provably fair treatment allocation, which is verifiable by third parties.

 ## Tech Stack
-- **Blockchain**: Metis L2, Solidity, foundry
+- **Blockchain**: NERO, Solidity, foundry
-- **AI/ML**: Alith agents
 - **Frontend**: Next.js, ethers.js, tailwind css
-- **Tools**: LazAI Data Anchoring, IPFS.
+- **Tools**: , IPFS.

 ## Getting Started
 1. Clone the repo: